-Specific vocabulary: Specific vocabulary: Specific vocabulary: Specific vocabulary: Specific vocabulary: Vocabulary digestion decay predator prey producer canine molar incisor particles solid liquid gas melting boiling evaporating pitchvolumevibrationtravelinsulation classification vertebrates mammals fish birds reptiles amphibians circuit cell wire bulb conductor insulator switch Knowledge Milestones By the end of the unit children should know: How to make food chains, identifying the producer, the prey and the predator.
-The different types of teeth humans have and their functions.
-How animal teeth may be different/similar to ours.
-The importance of looking after teeth, and the damage that sugars can do in terms of decay.
-How the digestive system works - parts of the body (mouth, tongue, teeth, oesophagus, stomach and small and large intestine) and their role in digestion.
-By the end of the unit children should know: The simple differences between a solid, a liquid and a gas e.g. a solid holds its shape, a liquid pools and gas can escape from unsealed containers).
+Specific vocabulary: Specific vocabulary: Specific vocabulary: Specific vocabulary: Specific vocabulary: ledge Milestones - digestion - decay - predator - prey - producer By the end of the unit children should know: • How to make food chains, identifying the producer, the prey and the predator. • The different types of teeth humans have and their functions. • How animal teeth may be different/similar to ours. • The importance of looking after teeth, and the damage that sugars can do in terms of decay. • How the digestive system works - parts of the body (mouth, tongue, teeth, oesophagus, stomach and small and large intestine) particles solid liquid gas evaporation By the end of the unit children should know: The simple differences between a solid, a liquid and a gas e.g. a solid holds its shape, a liquid pools and gas can escape from unsealed containers).
 How to sort materials into each state of matter.
 How heating materials melts them and how cooling materials can freeze them.
 How materials have different melting points.
-How water can change state by freezing, melting. evaporating and condensing, How higher temperatures increase evaporation rate.
-What the water cycle is, and the role of evaporation and condensation in this.
-By the end of the unit children should know: That sound is made by an object vibrating.
+How water can change state by freezing, melting. evaporating and pitch volume vibration sound wave soundproof By the end of the unit children should know: That sound is made by an object vibrating.
 That they can hear sound because sound waves travel through a medium, enter their ears and make their ear drum vibrate.
 What volume and pitch are.
-Volume is how loud/quiet a sound is louder sounds have strong vibrations; quieter sounds have weaker vibrations.
+Volume is how loud/quiet a sound is - louder sounds have strong vibrations; quieter sounds have weaker vibrations.
 Pitch is how high or low a sound is.
-Smaller, shorter, thinner, tighter or denser objects have high pitched sounds and larger, longer, thicker, looser and less-dense objects make low pitched sounds.
-That sound is harder to hear further away because objects are absorbing the sound waves.
-Which materials are most effective at insulating sound.
-By the end of the unit children should know: How to sort animals into groups based on their appearance.
-That vertebrates are animals with back bones and that there are 5 categories of vertebrates (mammals, fish, birds, amphibians and reptiles) that scientists use to sort animals.
-What a classification key is and how to use it.
-How to create a classification system to sort animals.
-The positive and negative affects that humans have on animal habitats, and why this can be detrimental to animals.
-By the end of the unit children should know: Why electricity is so important to us.
-The names of the parts of a circuit How to make a simple circuit.
-How to problem solve when a circuit fails.
-What a switch does.
-What electrical conductors and insulators are, and which materials are the best conductors of electricity.
+Smaller, shorter, thinner, - classification - vertebrates - endangered - extinct - deforestation By the end of the unit children should know: • How to sort animals into groups based on their appearance. • That vertebrates are animals with back bones and that there are 5 categories of vertebrates (mammals, fish, birds, amphibians and reptiles) that scientists use to sort animals. • What a classification key is and how to use it. • How to create a classification system to sort animals. • The positive and negative - electricity - complete circuit - cell - conductor - insulator By the end of the unit children should know: • Why electricity is so important to us. • The names of the parts of a circuit • What a switch does. • How to make a simple circuit. • How to problem solve when a circuit fails. • What electrical conductors and insulators are, and which materials are the best conductors of electricity.
+Knowledge oesophagus, stomach and state by freezing, melting. sound is. sort animals.